-4.4.
-Research & Related Other Project Information Form
+4.4 Research & Related Other Project Information Form

-RESEARCH & RELATED Other Project Information OMB Number: 4040-0001 Expiration Date: 12/31/2022 1.
-Are Human Subjects Involved?
-1.a.
-If YES to Human Subjects Is the Project Exempt from Federal regulations? \(\text{Yes} \) \(\text{No} \) If yes, check appropriate exemption number.
-Are Vertebrate Animals Used?
-Yes No No Are Vertebrate Animals Used?
-2.a.
+RESEARCH & RELATED Other Project Information OMB Number: 4040-0001 Expiration Date: 12/31/2022 Are Human Subjects Involved?
+No 1.a.
+If YES to Human Subjects Is the Project Exempt from Federal regulations?
+If yes, check appropriate exemption number.
+If no, is the IRB review Pending?
+Yes No IRB Approval Date: Human Subject Assurance Number: Are Vertebrate Animals Used?
+No 2.a.
 If YES to Vertebrate Animals Is the IACUC review Pending?
 Yes No IACUC Approval Date: Animal Welfare Assurance Number: 3.
 Is proprietary/privileged information included in the application?
-No 4.b.
+4.a.
+Does this Project Have an Actual or Potential Impact - positive or negative - on the environment? o e 4.b.
 If yes, please explain: 4.c.
-If this project has an actual or potential impact on the environment, has an exemption been authorized or an environment environmental impact statement (EIS) been performed? tal assessment (EA) or 4.d.
+If this project has an actual or potential impact on the environment, has an exemption been authorized or an environmental environmental impact statement (EIS) been performed?
+Yes No al assessment (EA) or 4.d.
 If yes, please explain: 5.
 Is the research performance site designated, or eligible to be designated, as a historic place?
-No 5.a.
+D .
+5.a.
 If yes, please explain: 6.
-Does this project involve activities outside of the United States or partnerships with international collaborators? es No 6.a.
+Does this project involve activities outside of the United States or partnerships with international collaborators? s No 6.a.
 If yes, identify countries: 6.b.
 Optional Explanation: 7.
-Project Summary/Abstract Add Attachment Delete Attach ment View Attachment 8.
-Project Narrative Add Attachment Delete Attachment V Tiew Attachment 9.
-Bibliography & References Cited Add Attachment Delete Att tachment View Attachment 10.
-Facilities & Other Resources Add Attachment Delete Attachment hment View Attachment 11.
-Equipment Add Attachment Delete Attachment View Att achment 12.
+Project Summary/Abstract Add Attachment Delete Attachment ent View Attachment 8.
+Project Narrative Add Attachment Delete Attachment Vio ew Attachment 9.
+Bibliography & References Cited Add Attachment Delete Attachment chment View Attachment 10.
+Facilities & Other Resources Add Attachment Delete Attach ment View Attachment 11.
+Equipment Add Attachment Delete Attachment View Atta chment 12.
 Other Attachments Add Attachments Delete Attachments View Attachments